Fishing’s more fun when you follow the rules.

 When will the fishing season open?

-Cherokee’s catch-and-keep Enterprise Waters open each year on the last Saturday of March, and will be closed to everyone two weeks prior to that date.
+Opening day is always the last Saturday of March, and will be closed to everyone two weeks prior to that date.
 Cherokee’s Annual Opening Day Fishing Tournament is held during this weekend—two days of fishing fun and competition.

 The 2.2 mile catch-and-release Enterprise Waters are open year round.